-2022/23 PCC Outturn
+2023/24 PCC Outturn

-Category Actual £m Budget £m Variance £m
+Category Actual Budget Var £m £m £

-PCC Operational Costs 1.33 1.45 (0.13)
+PCC Operational Costs 1.56 1.57 (0.01)

-PCC Commissioned Services (net) 1.60 1.80 (0.19)
+PCC Commissioned Services (net) 1.67 1.80 (0.13)

-Net PCC Budget/Outturn 2.93 3.25 (0.32)
+Net PCC Budget/Outturn 3.23 3.37 (0.14)

-In respect of Commissioned services during the year almost £4.8m was given out and ringfenced funding of £3.2m was received from Government, including an additional £1.8m which was bid for and received in year.
-OPCC Operational costs represent less than 0.5% of group total group expenditure.
+In respect of Commissioned services during the year almost £4.7m was given out and ringfenced funding of £4.4m was received from Government, including an additional £1.8m which was bid for and received in year.
+OPCC Operational costs represent around 0.5% of group total expenditure.

-This underspend resulted from a number of factors such as new staff not been in post for the whole year, legal and other advice not required and commissioned services which were going to be funded by the PCC but were then funded by Government.
+This underspend mainly results from commissioned services which were going to be funded by the PCC but were then funded by Government.
 The underspend has been transferred to reserves.